 American Express (Amex)

-The NBA has been working with American Express, a multinational organisation, for more than two decades.
+The NBA has been working with American Express, a New York-headquartered American multinational financial services corporation, for more than two decades.
 The NBA and Amex renewed their agreement in October 2021, the latter becoming the official credit card of the WNBA, the NBA, and the G-League and adding value to the NBA 2K video games as well.

 When purchasing NBA 2K22 through the online 2K store, American Express members received 35,000 in in-game currency.